b2bvic/vvr-portfolio/content/pages/blog/how-do-you-put-what-you-dont-know-you-dont-know-into-google.md

 ---
 type: PostLayout
-title: 'How do you put 'what you don't know you don't know' into Google'
+title: "How do you put 'what you don't know you don't know' into Google"
 colors: colors-a
-date: '2023-05-12'
+date: "2023-05-12"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'How do you put 'what you don't know you don't know' into Google'
+metaTitle: "How do you put 'what you don't know you don't know' into Google"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 SEO is such a vast subject that you will spend 80% of your time getting to 20% mastery alone